Dipesh107/Memories-frontend/README.md

 #### Example:

-Clone down this repository. `git clone https://github.com/Dipesh107/Memories-frontend.git` You will need `node` and `npm` installed globally on your machine.
+Clone down this repository.
+Using `git clone https://github.com/Dipesh107/Memories-frontend.git`.
+You will need `node` and `npm` installed globally on your machine.

-Installation:
+After cloning folder named `client` will be created and you need to move to that folder using command `cd client`.
+Then follow Installation steps as follows.

-`npm install`
+1.Installation: `npm install`

-To Run Test Suite:

-`npm test`

-To Start Server:

-`npm start`
+2.To Start Server: `npm start`

-To Visit App:
+3.To Visit App: `localhost:3000`

-`localhost:3000/ideas`